noise-lab/censorship-course/docs/activities/bgp.md

 In this brief hands on, you will log in to RouteViews and explore the routes available from the RouteViews server to the University of Chicago.

-1. Log in to one of the [Routeviews servers](https://www.routeviews.org/routeviews/index.php/collectors/).
-2. Find the IP address for the University of Chicago web server.
+1. Using a command like `dig`, find the IP address for the University of Chicago web server.
+2. Log in to one of the [Routeviews servers](https://www.routeviews.org/routeviews/index.php/collectors/).
-3. Use the command `show ip bgp <IP address>` to list all of the routes to the University of Chicago.
+3. At the Routeviews collector prompt use the command `show ip bgp <IP address>` to list all of the routes to the University of Chicago.

 The output includes a significant amount of information, including (among other things) the list of autonomous systems corresponding to each advertised route.

-Those autonomous systems are listed as numbers, which you can look up using `whois -h whois.cymru.com as<#>`.
+**Going Further.** Those autonomous systems are listed as numbers, which you can look up using `whois -h whois.cymru.com as<#>`.
 Try to explore some of the available advertised paths and routes.